When to Repair vs. Replace Your Roof: A Guide for Wisconsin Homeowners

 Assess whether repairs will truly resolve the issue or just delay it (see NRCA guidelines)

-When Repairs Make the Most Sense
+When Roof Repairs Make the Most Sense

 Repairs are often a smart option if: